rprajwaln/neocortexapi/NeoCortexApi/Documentation/how-does-htmclassifier-work.md

 The current implementation of the classifier peeks the first best matching one, which is in more complex sequences not a sufficient solution.
 As you see, the '14' was correcttly predicted.
 But '14' after '13' is a different context than '14' after '12'.

-### New version of the classifier
-We have improved the classifier to be able to detect more complex sequence.
+The classifier is able detect complex sequences.
 The classifier tracks the list of inputs during the learning process.

-Following changes are made:

-1. The new version of the classifier returns the array of possible inputs.
+1. The classifier returns the array of possible inputs.
 2. The classifier also looks for the input and looks up the position of the classifier in the entire learning process.

 <img width="1320" alt="Screenshot 2021-06-27 at 20 55 38" src="https://user-images.githubusercontent.com/56980973/123556203-1f913200-d78a-11eb-867b-90840489f439.png">
 <img width="1321" alt="Screenshot 2021-06-27 at 20 56 01" src="https://user-images.githubusercontent.com/56980973/123556209-26b84000-d78a-11eb-805e-7b2c45f74308.png">

-Here the index 22,28,34 have an simliarity of 100.
-The previous classfier implemenation was providing only one possible outcome.
+Here the index 22,28,34 have a simliarity of 100.
-But now the newly implemented HTM classifier provides a list of possible predicted inputs.
+The HTM classifier provides a list of possible predicted inputs.

 Method Signature